fastapi/fastapi/docs/en/docs/async.md

 Up to recently, most of the banks had multiple cashiers 👨‍💼👨‍💼👨‍💼👨‍💼 and a big line 🕙🕙🕙🕙🕙🕙🕙🕙.

-All of the cashiers doing all the work with one client after the other 👨‍💼⏯.
+All the cashiers doing all the work with one client after the other 👨‍💼⏯.

-And you have to wait 🕙 in the line for a long time or you lose your turn.
+And you have to wait 🕙 in the line for a long time, or you lose your turn.

 You probably wouldn't want to take your crush 😍 with you to do errands at the bank 🏦.